This post may contain affiliate links. You can view our affiliate disclosure here.

 - You can have no net or screen and hit foam balls, plastic balls, or no balls at all.

-- You can hit into a net and view your shot data and see the ball flight on your connected computer or tablet.
+- You can hit into a net and view your shot data and see the ball flight on your connected computer or tablet that is running software.

-- You can have a screen and a projector that will project your shots on a virtual driving range or golf course.
+- You can have an impact screen and a projector that will project your shots on a virtual driving range or golf course.

 #1 is obviously the cheapest option, and in many cases, a setup of this nature will cost less than $1000. #2 will be more expensive.